Get 80% off your plan for your first 6 months.*

 A dedicated MTD for IT page on your website helps potential clients find you when they search for help.
 Build your page with these elements:

-• Service overview: Outline the specific MTD support you offer
+• Service overview: Outline the specific MTD support you offer, including educational, software, and compliance services.

-• SEO-focused content: Target commonly searched questions about MTD for IT
+• SEO-focused content: Target commonly searched questions about MTD for IT, such as "when does Making Tax Digital start?" and "what software do I need for MTD?"

-Spend time on Search Engine Optimisation (SEO) to boost your visibility in search results.
+Invest time in search engine optimisation (SEO) to boost your visibility in search results for MTD-related queries.

 Tap into your existing sole trader clients' network

 Word-of-mouth remains one of the most effective ways to attract new clients.
-Your existing sole trader clients can help you reach others in their network.
+Your existing sole trader clients can help you reach others in their network who may need MTD support.

 Build your referral network by:

-• Collecting reviews: Encourage clients to review your practice on Google My Business, Trustpilot, and Yelp
+• Collecting reviews: Encourage clients to review your practice on Google Business Profile, Trustpilot, and Yelp.

 Run an MTD for IT webinar

 Free educational webinars let you reach multiple potential clients at once while demonstrating your expertise.
-A webinar on MTD for IT can:
+A webinar focused on MTD for IT can serve several purposes.

-• Educate attendees: Explain the upcoming changes and what sole traders need to do
+• Educate attendees: Explain the upcoming changes, key deadlines, and what sole traders need to do to comply.

-• Showcase your services: Demonstrate how you can help with compliance and software setup
+• Showcase your services: Demonstrate how you can help with compliance, software setup, and ongoing quarterly support.

-• Generate leads: Collect contact details from sole traders actively seeking guidance
+• Generate leads: Collect contact details from sole traders who are actively seeking guidance on MTD.

 Connect with sole traders on LinkedIn